arozanski97/CDR-Finder/README.md

 # CDR-Finder
-This repository contains a snakemake to identify and quantify Centromere Demethylation Regions.
+This repository contains a snakemake to identify and quantify Centromere Demethylation Regions (CDR).

 This is done by:
 - Bin into 5kbp windows